-There may be times when you need to dry your parrot or administer medication.
-These situations are usually stressful for pet birds, so knowing how to towel wrap a parrot makes life easier.
+There will be times when you need to dry a parrot off or administer medication.
+These situations are usually stressful for pet birds, so knowing how to towel wrap a parrot makes things easier.

-To towel wrap a parrot, you need a gel pack, two towels, a Velcro strap, and a spray water bottle.
+To towel a parrot, you’ll need a gel pack, two towels, a Velcro strap, and a spray bottle.
 You’ll need both hands free to place the towel over the parrot and tuck it under the neck and around the body.
-Move slowly, and never wrap the towels too tight as this may restrict your parrot’s ability to breathe.
+Move slowly, and never wrap the towel too tight, as this can restrict breathing.

-Towel training a parrot takes a bit of practice to get right.
-Go at your parrot’s pace and stop immediately if your parrot becomes too stressed out.
+Towel training a parrot takes practice to get right.
+So, progress at your parrot’s preferred pace and stop if your parrot becomes too stressed out.

 Should I Wrap My Bird in a Towel?